uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 **Style sheets** are collections of style rules that specify the "look and feel" of a webpage's content.
 We apply these style rules to HTML tags.

-**Cascading** is a bit more complicated but essentially just refers to how if multiple stylesheets are being used for one piece of HTML, the chosen rule is determined in a "cascading" fashion.
+**Cascading** is a bit more complicated but essentially just refers to how if multiple style rules are being used for one piece of HTML, the chosen rule is determined in a "cascading" fashion.
 Meaning more specific rules take priority over more general rules.

 ### Let's talk about CSS Style Rules